 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which was subsequently amended and clarified.
 ASU 2016-02 requires a dual approach for lease accounting under which a lessee would account for leases as finance leases or operating leases.
 Both finance leases and operating leases will result in the lessee recognizing a right-of-use asset and a corresponding lease liability.
 For finance leases the lessee would recognize interest expense and amortization of the right-of-use asset, and for operating leases the lessee would recognize a straight-line lease expense.
 ASU 2016-02 is effective for reporting periods beginning after December 15, 2018 and requires either a modified retrospective transition approach with application in all comparative periods presented, or an alternative transition method, which permits a company to use its effective date as the date of initial application without restating comparative period financial statements.
 Early adoption is permitted.
-We are currently evaluating the impact that this guidance may have on our financial statements and disclosure, and have not yet selected a transition method.
+We plan to adopt this standard in the first quarter of the fiscal year ending December 31, 2019 using the alternative transition method with the effective date as of January 1, 2019.
+We are currently evaluating the impact that this guidance may have on our financial statements and disclosures.